 Clarissa Harlowe Barton, called Clara, was born on December 25, 1821, in North Oxford, Massachusetts.
 Before she started school, her brothers taught her spelling, arithmetic, and geography.
 When she was four, she could already spell three-syllable words.
 She was very shy.

 Clara became a teacher when she was seventeen.
 In 1850, Clara went to teach at a school in Bordentown, New Jersey.
 Many children could not go to the school because their families could not pay the tuition.
 Clara offered to teach without a salary if children could attend for free.
 In this way, she started the first free school in New Jersey.
 Even though she raised enrollment from six to six hundred, the school board hired a man to be the head of the school instead of offering the job to Clara.
 Clara resigned.

 Angel of the Battlefield

-In 1869 she went to Geneva, Switzerland where she met officials of the recently organized International Red Cross.
+In 1869, she went to Geneva, Switzerland, where she met officials of the recently organized International Red Cross.
 She worked to get the US Congress to agree to the Geneva Convention.
-This agreement had resulted in the formation of the Red Cross, and it asked nations to agree to protect medical personnel on the battlefield.
+This agreement resulted in the formation of the Red Cross, and it asked nations to agree to protect medical personnel on the battlefield.
 After she returned to the United States, she lived in Danville, New York.
-In 1877 she offered to lead the American branch of the International Red Cross.
+In 1877, she offered to lead the American branch of the International Red Cross.
 Besides helping during wartime, the American Red Cross provides relief for victims of epidemics and natural disasters like floods and earthquakes.
 Her work helping people in times of war and times of peace made her an eternal symbol of humanitarianism.
-She died on Good Friday, April 12, 1912 in Glen Echo, Maryland.
+She died on Good Friday, April 12, 1912, in Glen Echo, Maryland.